Deepthichittajallu/multi_tenant_saas_paltform/README.md

 ---

-**Developed using Node.js, Express, React, PostgreSQL, and Docker**
+**Developed using Node.js, Express, React, PostgreSQL, and Docker by LAkshmi Deepthi Chittajallu**